 About the College of Arts and Sciences

-- Oberlin's Science Center features a 64-bit supercomputer - the first installed at any four-year, liberal arts college in the nation.
+- Oberlin's Science Center features a 64-node supercomputer - the first installed at any four-year, liberal arts college in the nation.

 - Through solar panels and green energy-saving features, Oberlin's environmental studies building is able to generate more electricity than it uses.

-Founded in 1833, Oberlin was the first institution of higher education in America to adopt a policy to admit students of color (1835) and the first college to award bachelor's degrees to women (1841) in a coeducational program.
+Founded in 1833, Oberlin was the first institution of higher education in America to adopt a policy to admit African American students (1835) and the first college to award bachelor’s degrees to women (1841) in a coeducational program.

 The Oberlin College campus is located on 440 acres in Oberlin, Ohio, 35 miles southwest of Cleveland.

 - Bachelor of Arts (BA)

 - Double Degree Program (BM/BA five-year program offered jointly by the Conservatory of Music and the College of Arts and Sciences)

 2,900 students (2,300 College of Arts and Sciences, 600 Conservatory of Music, including more than 175 double degree)